Sobreiraa/Sobreiraa/README.md

   + Living in Anápolis, Brazil
   - 25 years old
   !
-Data Engineer focused on building data pipelines and transforming data into valuable insights
-  # Interested in Data, Business Intelligence (BI) and Big Data
+Interested in Data, Business Intelligence (BI) and Big Data
   ```

 <br>